 Travelling at speeds of over 100km/hr down the expressway cutting heavy vehicles on the left lane and suddenly you noticed a crack on your windscreen.
 What happened here is the truck or lorry may have whipped up pebbles from the road and unfortunately it landed right on your windshield.
 It would be a hassle if you are to go after the transport company for compensation.
 If would be difficult to justify and even if you won your case, imagine the time lost and stress you have to endure.

-Another option would be to send the car to the workshop.
+Another option would be to send the car to the workshop for a windshield repair service.
 They may require you to leave your car there while they fix the problem.
-Expenses incurred may be unjustifiable for a problem as small as this.
-It would definitely be much simpler to follow this tip on how to fix a chipped windshield.
+It would be much simpler to follow this tip on how to fix a chipped windshield.
+When DIY solutions won’t quite make the fix for you, you’ll need a windshield replacement instead.

 First of all, you need a kit that contains a syringe apparatus which has a threaded tube and four suction cups spread out like a spider.
 In addition, grab a bottle of windscreen cleaner and a fresh cleaning rag.